Guest post: The irreversible emissions of a permafrost ‘tipping point’

 Once the organic matter within permafrost decomposes and releases CO2 and methane, there is no getting it back.
 In this sense, permafrost thaw is irreversible – meeting one of the conditions of the definition of a tipping point.

-However, recent research suggests that if temperature rise were to slow and stop, permafrost thaw, too, would slow – and potentially stop, thus, preventing further emissions.
+However, recent research suggests that if temperature rise were to slow and stop, permafrost thaw, too, would slow – and potentially stop, thus, limiting further emissions.
+Nonetheless, this would take some time.
+Permafrost thaw is a bit like a heavy freight train – once it is moving, it can’t be stopped immediately.
+And even after putting on the brakes, it will continue to roll onwards for a while.
+Research suggests that emissions could continue for decades to centuries even once permafrost thaw has slowed down.

 This suggests that permafrost as a whole will not have shifted to a completely new state – as is the case with some tipping points, such as the melting of the Greenland ice sheet.
 As a result, it would be possible to prevent further emissions were global warming to be halted.